Monitor specific strings in CloudWatch Logs!

 ⑤-⑤: You will receive a confirmation email, so click [Confirm subscription]

-⑤-⑥: Completed when the following message appears
+⑤-⑥: When the following message appears, it's complete

 ⑥ Create a CloudWatch alarm